kendlbat/icc-brightness-kde/README.md

 to control the brightness directly using the display backlight.

-Specifically icc-brightness-kde was developed for the Lenovo ThinkPad P1 Gen2 with a 4k OLED display.
+Specifically icc-brightness-kde was developed for the Lenovo ThinkPad P1 Gen2 with a 4k OLED display(Samsung panel).

 ## Build and install

-The build requires the liblcms2 development package:
+The build requires the liblcms2 development package and colord-kde:
 ```console
 $ sudo apt install liblcms2-dev colord-kde
 Reading package lists...
 Done